Spiritual Tours of Scotland and Ireland

 5 ISLANDS – What sets this Scotland tour apart from others is the five islands that are included on the tour.
 Islands have always been considered sacred places – surrounded by water, all four elements come together in a mix that generates an “otherworldliness.”
 On this tour, guests spend two nights on Iona – a mystical, spiritual thin place that is unmatched for beauty and spiritual energy.
 On one of the two days spent on Iona, guests will be able to venture out to Staffa – a pillar island with rare seabirds and amazing rock formations that mirror the Giant’s Causeway in Northern Ireland.
 Staffa also has a sea cave with acoustics that produce a melodious musical sound.

 Guests will also enjoy a scenic drive across the Isle of Mull with its mountains, shadows, brilliant colors, and picturesque villages.
-On the first day, guests will take a short boat ride across the Lake of Menteith and visit Inchmahome (Island of my Home), a small island with the ruins of a monastery – one that sheltered little Mary Queen of Scots when her mother placed her in hiding for her protection.
+Guests will take a short boat ride across the Lake of Menteith and visit Inchmahome (Island of my Home), a small island with the ruins of a monastery – one that sheltered little Mary Queen of Scots when her mother placed her in hiding for her protection.
 This island has an ancient forest with 500-year-old Spanish Chestnuts.
 The woodland is enchanting.
 On the final day, guests will visit Holy Island – also known as Lindisfarne and with the ruins of the old abbey founded by St. Aidan.
-Guests can also visit Cuthbert’s Isle, Lindisfarne Castle, walk a labyrinth and visit with the island locals.
+Guests can also visit Cuthbert’s Isle, Lindisfarne Castle, and visit with the island locals.

-MONASTIC RUINS AND MEGALITHS – The tour moves within the context of the old stories of the monks of Iona who followed a sacred trail forged by kings, queens and the ancient pre-Christian people of Scotland and England.
-The tour also diverts to some of the stunning scenery of the Scottish Highlands with a visit to Glencoe a visit to the Fairy Knowe in Aberfoyle and the Kilmartin Valley, the home of Dunadd Fort and the largest collection of ancient monuments in Scotland.
-Guests will also visit Blackness Castle (filming site for Game of Thrones and the Outlander Series) and Rosslyn Chapel (made famous by the DaVinci Code), and the ruins of Melrose Abbey.
+MONASTIC RUINS AND MEGALITHS – The tour moves within the context of the old stories of the monks of Iona who followed a sacred trail forged by kings, queens, and the ancient pre-Christian people of Scotland and England.
+The tour also diverts to some of the stunning scenery of the Scottish Highlands with a visit to Glencoe and the Kilmartin Valley, the home of Dunadd Fort and the largest collection of ancient monuments in Scotland.
+Guests will also visit Blackness Castle (the filming site for Game of Thrones and the Outlander Series) and Rosslyn Chapel (made famous by the DaVinci Code), and the ruins of Melrose Abbey.

 Some of the stunning scenery and architecture on this tour has been featured in Harry Potter movies, Game of Thrones and the Outlander series.